What is Shelter Medicine?

 Shelter medicine differs from traditional small animal private practice in that it blends individual patient care with population health management, including preventive medicine and behavioral health.
 Prior to 1999, veterinarians working in shelters did so without formal training or external recognition of the specialized knowledge that comprises shelter medicine.
 The first course in shelter medicine, conceived by Dr. Lila Miller of the ASPCA and Dr. Jan Scarlett of Cornell University, was taught at Cornell University’s College of Veterinary Medicine.
 Since then, and thanks in large part to Maddie’s Fund®, the specialized training in shelter medicine for veterinary students and graduate veterinarians has expanded on a yearly basis, and now incorporates over two dozen schools, offering everything from elective courses for first- and second-year students to externships, internships, and residencies.

-What is our role at the SPCA of Tompkins County?
+What is the role of our program at the SPCA of Tompkins County?

 At the SPCA of Tompkins County, we work as the medical team, managing clinical cases of dogs, cats and small mammals coming through the SPCA.
 Everyone gets a physical exam, and any diagnostics or treatments as needed.
 As needed, animals are spayed/neutered (dogs, cats, rabbits), and dental cleaning/extractions are performed.
 Additional, we’ve performed special procedures such as limb or tail amputations, enucleations, wound repairs, mass removals and a handful of others.
 We work in creating and updating protocols for certain diseases or problems in the shelter, and continuously have fourth-year students rotating through the program.
 During the summers, we help with the SPCA Camp, leading elementary-aged students through physical exams and spay/neuter procedures and teaching them about pet health.
 As needed, we conduct forensic/legal physical exams and necropsies for cruelty and neglect cases managed by the Humane Investigators.